-Between 11 a.m. and 4 p.m., volunteers walk the dogs through our fenced in woods.
+Between 10 a.m. and 4 p.m.
+Monday through Friday and 9 a.m to Noon on Saturdays, volunteers walk the dogs.
 Please make sure to wear tennis shoes, no sandals please!
-We also socialize our cats and other furry friends.
+We also socialize our cats and kittens!

 Another way to volunteer is by visiting nursing homes with our furry friends.
 The residents of our surrounding nursing homes love these visits!

-If you are interested in volunteering, please click here to download our volunteer form.
 The form can be brought in to the shelter, faxed or emailed.
 Your first time volunteering at the shelter, you will be given a tour before you begin working with the animals.
-You must be at least 18 years of age in order to volunteer at the shelter on your own.
-If you are under the age of 18 you must be accompanied by a parent or guardian.
+You must be at least 16 years of age in order to volunteer at the shelter on your own.
+If you are under the age of 16 you must be accompanied by a parent or guardian.

 Do you have community service hours for housing, school, etc.?
-You can complete them at the Shawano County Humane Society, Monday through Friday between the hours of 8 a.m. and 11 a.m., and Sundays from 8 a.m. to 10 a.m.
+You can complete them at the Shawano County Humane Society, Monday through Friday between the hours of 8 a.m. and 10 a.m., and Sundays from 7 a.m. to 9 a.m.
 You must first complete the form which is linked above.
-When you bring your form to the shelter, you will have to set up a schedule with our Shelter Director, Robin Hogan or her Assistant, Shelly Hansen.
+When you bring your form to the shelter, you will have to set up a schedule with our Animal Care Director, Sarah Magee or our Director, Pam Nowak.

 Some Words From Our Volunteers